Summary

 We were terrible.

-The logic was faulty, the style was awful, the technical choices were all over the place, the tooling lacking and the general understanding of what we were doing akin to a chicken with a Rubik's Cube.
+The logic was faulty, the style was awful, the technical choices were all over the place, the tooling was lacking, and the general understanding of what we were doing akin to a chicken with a Rubik's Cube.

 My bugs had bugs, I struggled to get the concept of logging (on which I wrote my university memoir!), I invested a colossal time trying to configure SciTE just right, and installing PhPMyAdmin was my idea of being a great hacker.